jumanji27/jquery-bbd-marker/README.md

 jQuery Bounding Boxes with Dot Marker
 ===================

-Based on [jQuery-select-areas](https://github.com/360Learning/jquery-select-areas) by [360learning](https://360learning.com) and have very similar params and integration.
+*Based on [jQuery-select-areas](https://github.com/360Learning/jquery-select-areas) by [360learning](https://360learning.com) and have very similar params and integration.*

+![jQuery-bbd-marker Preview](https://raw.githubusercontent.com/jumanji27/jquery-bbd-marker/master/promo.jpg)

 jQuery-bbd-marker is a jQuery plugin that let you select multiple areas of an image with dot, move them and resize them.

-![jQuery-bbd-marker Preview](https://raw.githubusercontent.com/jumanji27/jquery-bbd-marker/master/promo.jpg)

-# Project continuation

 # Quick Start